AyushUnleashed/logo-avatars-pipeline/README.md

 - After inference, the final image is re-encoded in Base64 and returned to the user.

 ## Google Colab Notebook
-Included in the repository is a Google Colab notebook for the Logo Avatars project.
+Included in the repository is a Google Colab notebook for the Logo Avatars POC.
 This interactive notebook allows you to run the entire process and see the results in real-time.
+Just copy link of any image & run it.
 [Colab Notebook](https://github.com/AyushUnleashed/logo-avatars-pipeline/blob/main/Logo_avatars_notebook.ipynb)